-There are 3 teaching periods per week of the core subjects of English, Maths and Science; both English Language and English Literature are taught in English lessons and Science is taught as separate Sciences.
+There are 4 teaching periods per week of the core subject of English, with 3 teaching periods per week of Maths and Science; both English Language and English Literature are taught in English lessons and Science is taught as separate Sciences.
 Pupils are given a taste of the Modern Foreign Languages of French, German and Spanish, as well as Latin, having 1 period per week of each.
-1 period per week is given to History, Geography, RS, Art, Music, Drama, Design Technology and Computing.
+1 period per week is given to History, Geography, RS, Art, Music, Drama and Design Technology.
 2.5 periods per week are given to PE; this includes one double period each week and one single period per fortnight.
 One and a half periods per week are given to PSHE (Personal, Social and Health Education).
 These lessons are usually delivered by members of the year team.